-The customer journey is evolving at a rapid pace, therefore it’s vital for brands keep up.
+The customer journey is evolving at a rapid pace, therefore it’s vital for brands to keep up.
 According to research by Gartner, 81% of customer journeys span multiple channels and 52% will switch brand if the experience isn’t personalised.

 Customer journey mapping allows a business to see their brand from their customer’s perspective.
 It allows brands to gain insights into how they can improve the customer experience at each stage of interaction.

-According to Forrester, the customer journey spans variety of touchpoints by which the customer moves from awareness to engagement and purchase.
+According to Forrester, the customer journey spans a variety of touchpoints by which the customer moves from awareness to engagement and purchase.
 Successful brands focus on developing a seamless experience that ensures each touchpoint interconnects and contributes to the overall journey.

 A touchpoint is when a customer has any interaction with a brand.
 These touchpoints can range anywhere from a customer stepping foot in-store or visiting the brand website to making a purchase or returning it 6 months later.

 According to Gartner 80% of CEOs think they provide superior customer experience, only 8% of their customers agree

 Having knowledge of the customer based on quality data and analysis means brands can begin to optimise and target their business activities accordingly.
 They can create more meaningful interactions and therefore connections with their customers leading them to become advocates for the brand and driving real value.

 Another benefit of customer journey mapping is improved sales cycles.
 Brands can use mapping to create a more seamless experience for their customers across all channels.
 Customers shouldn’t experience any inconsistencies in information or any roadblocks at any touchpoint.
 The sales process should be streamlined and allow the customer to move seamlessly through the sales funnel quicker.

 How to implement Customer Journey Mapping with Adoreboard